h8d13/KADEBOOT/README.md

 cd KADEBOOT && ./install
 ```

 > The dependancy `python-cryptography` is used in LUKS encryption module for Disks section.
-ALso needs `python-pyparted` and `python-pydantic` but these are included in official Arch ISO.
+Also needs `python-pyparted` and `python-pydantic` but these are included in official Arch ISO.

 ## After initial install

 You will have 3 options: Chroot, Reboot or exit.
 Pick reboot.

-Go to BIOS again to **switch to hard disk.** And login this ugly SDDM screen using user you created earlier:
+Go to BIOS again to **switch to hard disk.**

+---

+Login this ugly SDDM screen using user you created earlier (you will only see this once!)

 <img width="1200" height="675" alt="image" src="https://github.com/user-attachments/assets/c747de21-e1bb-4efc-9959-365b171a49c7" />